MiyooCFW/kernel/Documentation/security/credentials.rst

 are available for this purpose as current_cred() will return the current set still at this point.

+When replacing the group list, the new list must be sorted before it is added to the credential, as a binary search is used to test for membership.
+In practice, this means :c:func:`groups_sort` should be called before :c:func:`set_groups` or :c:func:`set_current_groups`.
+:c:func:`groups_sort)` must not be called on a ``struct group_list`` which is shared as it may permute elements as part of the sorting process even if the array is already sorted.

 When the credential set is ready, it should be committed to the current process by calling::